-What Is a Narrative Device: 9 Types of Narrative Devices
+What Is a Narrative Device: 9 Types with Examples

 How do you tell a story?
-Not how do you construct a story, or how do you structure and plot a story?
-How do you tell a story?
+Not how do you construct a story, or how do you structure and plot a story.
+How do you actually tell a story?

 When I think about storytelling at its most basic, I think about our earliest ancestors, sitting around a campfire, sharing stories about their lives, the adventures they’ve been part of, and the history of their people.